 Ready to go?
 Here's How To Book!

 Unfortunately, with such stiff cooking class competition, Mr. Kien and his team have faced some challenges with other cooking classes mimicking his business and tricking customers into booking with them (by using very similar business names).
+One of these is Hoi An Eco Cooking Tour.
 This is a common practice with many businesses in Vietnam, and something you should always be aware of when booking excursions.

 In the case of Hoi An Eco Cooking Class, these other “imitation” classes have also placed pamphlets in many hotels (we saw them in ours) and are giving commissions to hotels for referrals.
 For this reason, do not book a cooking class through your hotel.

-To book with Hoi An Eco Cooking Class, send a message directly to Mr. Kien through his website link below.
-Cost is 32 USD per person and worth every penny.
+To book with Hoi An Eco Cooking Class, send a message directly to Mr. Kien through his website link below (feel free to let him know I sent you!).
+Cost is 32 USD per person … and worth every single penny.